-This design development report is intended to explain and illustrate those aspects of the renovation and additions to Longfellow Elementary School design which have changed since the schematic design report.
-Included are updates on all aspects of the project and detailed interior layouts of individual rooms, suites, and studios which have been developed since the schematic report.
+This construction document report is intended to explain and illustrate those aspects of the renovation and additions to Longfellow Elementary School design which have changed since the design development report.
+Included are updates on all aspects of the project that have been refined since the design development report.

-The planning process for Longfellow Elementary School, the factors which influenced basic design decisions, and the basic organization of the facility were described in detail in the schematic design report submitted to the Howard County Public School System (HCPSS) Board of Education and approved on January 10, 2013
+The planning process for Longfellow Elementary School, the factors which influenced basic design decisions, and the basic organization of the facility were described in detail in the schematic design report submitted to the Howard County Public School System (HCPSS) Board of Education and approved on January 10, 2013.